qkzk/fm/development.md

   Interally, it uses a queue to store the source & destination.
 - Copy flagged files to primary clipboard with F11.
 Flag existing files from clipboard with F12
 - hex colors can be used in config file.
+- click on right pane while previewing a tree moves there.

 #### Changelog